Plug-in electric vehicles in the Netherlands: Charging infrastructure

 As of December 2012, the Netherlands was the country with the highest ratio of slow charging points to electric vehicles (EVSE/EV), with a ratio of more than 0.50, while the U.S had a slow EVSE/EV ratio of 0.20.
 The Netherlands' mix of slow and fast chargers has allowed it to become the country with the highest number of charging point per capita in the world.
 There were 80 CHAdeMO quick charging stations across the country by April 2014.

 The number of charging stations increased from 400 units in 2010 to 1,841 in 2011.
 As of December 2013, there were 3,521 slow charging points available 24/7 to the public, up from 2,782 in December 2012; 2,249 slow charging point with limited public access, up from 829 in December 2012; and 106 public and semi-public fast charging points, up from 63 in December 2012.
 As of 31 December 2016, the country's charging infrastructure consisted of 11,768 public slow charging points available 24/7 up from 7,395 in December 2015; 14,320 slow charging point with limited public access, up from 10,391 in December 2015; 612 public and semi-public fast charging points; and over 72,000 private charging points, up from 55,000 in 2015.

 As part of its commitment to environmental sustainability, the Dutch government initiated a plan to establish over 200 recharging stations for electric vehicles across the country by 2015.
 The rollout will be undertaken by Switzerland-based power and automation company ABB and Dutch startup Fastned, and will aim to provide at least one station every 50 km for the country's 17 million residents.

+As of September 2023, there were 147,340 publicly accessible charging points in the Netherlands, 5,043 of which were categorized as fast (>22kW).

+The average price per kWh at a public AC charging point in the Netherlands as of September 2023 was 40.4 eurocents.
+Large price differences exist within small neighborhoods for equivalent public charging points in the Netherlands for a myriad of reasons, such as overlapping public charging concessions granted to different private companies.